What is a School Development Plan?

 The Governing body is responsible for the approval and effectiveness of the SDP.

 Our School Development Plan

 Our school is currently judged to be Good.
-This comes from the previous shot inspection in July 2017.
-In order to maintain this level of recognition for the Outstanding level of education the Pupils receive at the school we need to ensure continued reflection and self-evaluation.
+This comes from the previous short inspection in July 2017.
+In order to maintain this level of recognition for the outstanding level of education the pupils receive at the school, we need to ensure continued reflection and self-evaluation.